How Google May Use Synonym Substitutions to Rewrite Queries

 That both cities are entities that fit into the same category, that of “Cities” means that they could potentially be good synonyms for each other.
 That’s what the inventors of this patent tell us specifically, using the San Francisco and Grey Bull example:

 For example, if “San Francisco” and “Grey Bull” are both cities, and “restaurants” is a good synonym for “food” in queries about San Francisco, the synonym relationship may apply to queries related to “Grey Bull” as well.
 Thus, the category “city” may be considered a useful category when identifying synonyms for query expansion in circumstances such as this.

-The patent tells us that a coherent category is one in which a certain threshold of terms tend to co-occur in a query stream involving those entities.
-The patent tells us, for instance that a category that might include entities that are cities, villages, and towns might see a lot of co-occurring terms involving hotels and roads.
-If the number of co-occurring terms appearing in that query stream meet a certain threshold, it would be considered a coherent category, and the entities from the same categories could possibly then be used as synonyms for each other.
+The patent tells us that a coherent category is one in which a certain threshold of terms tends to co-occur in a query stream involving those entities.
+The patent tells us, for instance, that a category that might include entities that are cities, villages, and towns might see a lot of co-occurring terms involving hotels and roads.
+If the number of co-occurring terms appearing in that query stream meets a certain threshold, it would be considered a coherent category, and the entities from the same categories could possibly then be used as synonyms for each other.